We transform lives by increasing the financial stability of mothers and their children

 Single mother households with young children under age 6 are especially vulnerable to financial instability: 37 percent live below the federal poverty line, just one crisis away from homelessness.
 Poor credit compounds financial instability; its snowball effect leads to higher borrowing, premiums and deposits (for phones, housing, utilities).
 Good credit reduces expenses, freeing dollars to pay debt, and build financial assets.
-For a family with less than $1/day in discretionary income, one-on-one financial coaching with a solid plan to build emergency savings, reduce debt and establish credit is critical for their long-term economic well-being.
-Additional program components include job readiness, employment outreach and access to a client crisis fund, which provides dollars to help clients with pressing and unmet needs that conventional social services do not support.
+For a family with less than $1/day in discretionary income, one-on-one financial coaching with a solid plan to build emergency savings, reduce debt and establish or improve credit is critical.
+Financial Stability Services include Asset Builders Clinics, Individual Financial coaching, a credit improvement loan and small business development.

 A hand up, not a hand out

 Money management is a powerful tool.
 In Tarrant County, 44 percent of those in poverty are working.
 Despite a stable income, these parents are struggling to provide basic necessities for their families.
 Our financial coaches work one-on-one with each participant to help them to develop and follow a budget, decrease debt, improve credit, increase income and begin saving for a better future.

 Last year, 601 participants received Financial Stability Services in 63 Asset Builder Clinics and 1,411 individual coaching sessions.
 68% of those participants achieving at least four coaching sessions reached at least one of their goals.

 Average credit score increase: 52 points, and for those in our credit improvement loan, 93 points!